 The Board has reviewed the materiality of any relationship that each of our directors has with us, either directly or indirectly.
-Based on this review, the Board has determined that each of C. Alvin Bowman, Eric E. Burwell, Gerald E. Pfeiffer and Dale S. Strassheim is independent under applicable Securities and Exchange Commission ("SEC") rules and Nasdaq Listing Rules.
-In making the independence determination, the Board considered the fact that Mr. Burwell provides a guarantee of two business loan relationships in compliance with applicable regulatory requirements, including our Regulation O policies, and concluded that the transactions do not impair his independence.
+Based on this review, the Board has determined that each of C. Alvin Bowman, Eric E. Burwell, Linda J. Koch, Gerald E. Pfeiffer and Dale S. Strassheim is independent under applicable Securities and Exchange Commission ("SEC") rules and Nasdaq Listing Rules.
+In making the independence determination, the Board considered: